oracle/yo/doc/guide/configuration.rst

 ``image``
 ~~~~~~~~~

-(String, Optional) The name of a custom image to use.
-Yo will search for this
+(String, Optional) The name (and compartment) of an image to use.

+Similar to the ``os`` configuration, Yo uses this to select either a **platform
+image** or a **custom image**.
+Platform images do not have a compartment, and
+thus they are specified by name.
+Custom images reside in a compartment, and thus
+must be prefixed by this name.
+For example:

+- ``Oracle-Linux-10.0-2025.10.23-0`` specifies a platform image, while
+- ``My Custom Images:Oracle-Linux-Custom-10.0-2025.10.23-0`` specifies a named
-image inside the same compartment that it creates your instances
+  image from the "My Custom Images" compartment of your tenancy.

-(``instance_compartment_id``).
+To use a custom image, the containing compartment must either be your
+``instance_compartment_id`` or one of your ``image_compartment_ids``.

 This configuration is optional, but exactly one of ``os`` or ``image`` must be
 specified.
 See the note directly above for more info.